 The Navaho Thornless Blackberry is a brand new blackberry from the DownHome Harvest Edible Collection!
 This blackberry is self-fertile and produces plump berries that ripen in early summer.
 Furthermore, it’s renowned for its delectably sweet fruit.
-In fact, these berries are the sweetest between the three blackberries in this collection, which also includes the Osage Thornless Blackberry and Prime-Ark Freedom Thornless Blackberry.
+In fact, these berries are the sweetest of the three blackberries in this collection, which also includes the Osage Thornless Blackberry and Prime-Ark Freedom Thornless Blackberry.

 The Navaho Thornless Blackberry has attractive true green leaves grouped in threes.
 This foliage is deciduous and relatively fast-growing.